rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ### Security

-MariaDB and Mysql includes a script to help you secure your server.
+MariaDB and Mysql include a script to help you secure your server.
 It remove for example remote root logins and sample users, the less-secure default options.

 Use the `mariadb-secure-installation` and secure your server: